unixia/unixia/README.md

 #### I believe that education can eradicate all the problems from the world.
 I would be more than happy to work as a volunteer to make any contribution in this field.
 In case you need any help.
 You can always reach me out via mail/wire/ping/hangouts at sirkaushalkumar@gmail.com or message/text/call/whatsapp on +918005256763.
 I will be more than happy to help.

+### I cannot earn money from any other additional sources as I am already employed.
+Also I am not looking for any hirings as if now, hence request one to not email/text anything reagrding any job opportunities. *But,* Education is a very important cause and am ready and looking forward to help and volunteer by any means possible.

 #### I remain with thanks and regards <br/> Kaushal Kumar

 <!--